l1siki-dev/okinawa_gametheory/docs/en/11_Future/01_Solution.md

 It is surrounded by NATO.
 And Russian riches having assets in Swiss banks.
 Nobody will attack them.

 1.  **Crisis happens:** (e.g., Pandemic, War).
 2.  **Availability Bias:** Investors think, "Where is safe?
 SWITZERLAND!"
-(It comes to mind first, because they have a bank account or children there, or they spent their childhood there).
+(It comes to mind first, because they have a bank account or children there, they spent their childhood there).
 3.  **Action:** They buy Francs.
 4.  **Result:** The Franc goes up.
 5.  **Confirmation Bias:** "See?
 I was right.
 The Franc went up.
 It is safe."
+6. Go back to 1.

 This is just one example of Cognitive Bias they are benefiting from.
 There are more biases that make the Swiss Franc strong.
 I can't list here.
 Because this report is about Okinawa, not Switzerland